 Once authenticated, you'll mainly interact with Xtraction through the Administration menus, where you can complete the tasks listed below.
 Access these menus from the Administration link at the bottom of the page.

 As administrator, you're responsible for setting up the following basics before allowing others to use the product:

 •Change the admin credentials: After installation, the first user to log in will have administrator rights regardless of Windows or Local authentication.
 If Xtraction was configured to use Local authentication, you should immediately change the default credentials for the administrator account.
 To do so, click the Profile > Change Password link at the bottom of the page.
 For Local authentication, usernames are not case sensitive, but passwords are.

 •Set up user groups and create public folders: Define user groups with a common need for access to the same Xtraction resources.
 Groups enable you to efficiently manage user access to the folders that contain dashboards, documents, and filters.
 For details, see User groups and folder security.

 •Define data policies: Impose restrictions on user access to data by defining data policies.
 For details, see Data policies.

-•Set up user accounts: If the Auto Create Users option was enabled during installation, an account is automatically created the first time a user accesses Xtraction.
-However, you may want to create user accounts ahead of time so that the user roles are already assigned.
+•Set up user accounts: If the Auto Create Users option was enabled during installation, an account is automatically created the first time an authenticated user logs into Xtraction.
+However, you may want to manually set up user accounts ahead of time so that user roles are already assigned.
 For details, see User accounts.

-Ongoing, the role of administrator involves the following tasks:
+Ongoing, the role of administrator involves these tasks:

 •Maintaining global display settings for content, which includes time zones, colors, and so on.